Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models: Diagnostics of the Quantum Many-Body Scars

+\item Type-III: These scars are characterized by eigenstates of $\Okin$ where the eigenvalue is either an integer different from 0, or a simple irrational number such that a suitable power gives back an integer.
+These nonzero integers or simple irrational numbers are typically $O(1)$ and do not scale with system size.

-Since $\ham$ ($\lambda = 0$) $= \Okin$ represents a strongly interacting non-integrable model, typical high-energy eigenstates are expected to have complicated irrational energy eigenvalues.
+Since $\ham$ ($\lambda = 0$) $= \Okin$ represents a strongly interacting non-integrable model, typical high-energy eigenstates are expected to have complicated irrational energy eigenvalues that cannot be written in any closed form.
 The only way special eigenvalues $E$ like the ones described in the previous paragraph can be obtained is to have a factorization of the corresponding characteristic equation $\mathrm{det}(\Okin- \mathbb{I}E)$ $=$ $0$ (where $\mathbb{I}$ represents an identity matrix of the same dimension as $\Okin$) in the form $(E-\Zkin)^{n_0} E^{n_z} = f_2(E) 0$ where $f_{0,2}(E)$ represents a high-degree polynomial in $E$ which, in general, has complicated irrational numbers as roots.
 The former factorization gives $n_0$ degenerate eigenvalues with $\pm \Zkin$ while the latter factorization gives $n_1 n_2$ eigenvalues $\pm (\Zkin)^{1/(2n_1)}$ where $\Zkin$, $n_{0,1,2,z}$ are all integers.
+These roots always come in pairs since at $\lambda=0$, the spectrum is symmetric around $E=0$.
 Such special factorizations of the characteristic equation imply that the corresponding eigenvectors are atypical.
-This argument does not, however, work for the $n_z$ zero modes of $\Okin$ since their degeneracy arises due to the index theorem of Ref.~\cite{Banerjee2021} and the factorization $E^{n_z}$ of the characteristic polynomial is simply its consequence.
+This argument does not, however, work for the $n_z$ zero modes of $\Okin$ since both their degeneracy and their energy $E=0$ arises due to the index theorem of Ref.~\cite{Schecter2018} and the factorization $E^{n_z}$ of the characteristic polynomial is simply its consequence.